The 10 Steps & Guide Content ↓

 So I spent a year learning typography and how to use the Golden Ratio to structure content for max readability.
 I put everything I learnt into this website to see if it worked – it did.
 Then consolidated all this learning into a ten step guide.

-A practical guide designed to help fellow web designers apply a Typography-First methodology into their work.
+A practical guide designed to help you apply a Typography-First methodology into your brand strategy.
 And not a year from now, now-now.